leijinmin/csharppatterns/strategypattern/README.md

 # Requirement
-This is a small task that we did in the object-oriented course where we use C#.
-We are asked to use four different structures (Array, stack, queue and hash table) to save the name and e-mail address pairs which are expressed by the [C# struct type](https://msdn.microsoft.com/en-us/library/aa288471(v=vs.71).aspx).
+In this toy project, we are asked to use four different structures (Array, stack, queue and hash table) to save the name and e-mail address pairs which are expressed by the [C# struct type](https://msdn.microsoft.com/en-us/library/aa288471(v=vs.71).aspx).
 For each of the structure, we are asked to implement the following functions:
 1. Add the value pairs
 2. Search by name